MileHacker Logo

 Whitehorse Transit System

 Whitehorse Transit operates the city's public bus system.
-It offers a transport option for locals and visitors between various neighborhoods and the downtown core.
+It offers a transport option for locals and visitors between several areas and the downtown core.
 The system connects areas, though its coverage is not as extensive as in larger metropolitan areas.

 The main transfer point for most routes is located downtown.
-You can find detailed route maps and schedules on the City of Whitehorse website.
-Printed schedules and maps are also can be found at major bus stops and the Whitehorse Visitor Information Centre.
+You'll discover detailed route maps and schedules on the City of Whitehorse website.
+Printed schedules and maps are also is offered at major bus stops and the Whitehorse Visitor Information Centre.

 Ticketing & Fares